Mikeyzgoat/4th-SEM-Activities/Activities/OOC ACTIVITY/README.md

 *
 ## How to run the code over terminal :
 > Notice :
-It is to be noted that the jar file must and should be binded alongside compilation.
-Otherwise it wouldn't recognize org.json.JSONObject class.
+Note that the jar file must and should be binded alongside compilation.
+Otherwise it wouldn't recognize org.json.JSONObject class.<br>

 Compilation step :
 ```shell
 javac -cp json-20220320.jar pos.java